dmd-program/dmd-100/topics/design-process.md

 The **\(1\) Discover** phase is where you will gain a better understanding of the project and it's goals; the **\(2\) Define** phase is where you will narrow and form the project's direction; the **\(3\) Develop** phase is where you will explore production methodologies, prototype, and experiment; and finally the **\(4\) Deliver** phase is where you will iterate and refine your project.
 This process model will be used to complete projects with an added discussion phase at the end.
 Though this process is not necessarily a linear methodology, we will be progressing through projects in a linear fashion.

+At any given part of this process, you may be asked to give form to the work you are doing.
+You should be prepared to communicate progress verbally and visually, giving equal importance and attention to in-process work as is given to the final product.

 ### 1. Discover

 The discovery phase is all about questioning and researching.
 To better understand the nature of a problem later in the process, it is helpful to gather as much raw information and data as possible.